pioneerspacesim/pioneer-hugo/content/page/download.md

 ## Binary builds

 Pre-built copies of the game are available for the following platforms.
+(See [GitHub releases](https://github.com/pioneerspacesim/pioneer/releases) for older releases)

 {{< downloadlinks >}}